 , Sherman writes that the broad definitions in 21 CFR 820 may be contributing to the problem of inadequate validation.
 The regulation defines process and design validation separately.
 “Process validation means establishing by objective evidence that a process consistently produces a result or product meeting its predetermined specifications,” and “design validation means establishing by objective evidence that device specifications conform with user needs and intended use(s).”
-Both of these lack specificity, says Sherman.
+Both definitions lack specificity, says Sherman.
 Adding to the confusion, FDA uses yet another definition in its 2011 Guidance for Industry: Process Validation: General Principles and Practices

-.Validation vs. Verification
+Validation vs. Verification

 Validation is closely associated with the related concept of verification, but it is important to understand the difference, says Sherman.
 Verification involves ensuring each element of a device meets the appropriate specifications and standards, while validation is concerned with the end product.
 Sherman offers two analogies to help illustrate the point.
 “Verification always comes first,” he says, just as the ingredients and recipe come before preparing a meal, or building materials and their specifications come before building a house.
-Validation in terms of cooking, would be evaluating how the meal tastes.
-In building, it would be determining whether the house meets the residents’ needs.Validation and the Role of the Regulatory Professional
+Validation, in terms of cooking, would be evaluating how the meal tastes.
+In building, it would be determining whether the house meets the residents’ needs.

 In most companies, the team responsible for validation usually is headed up by someone in quality, such as a validation or software validation engineer, but typically, there are multiple parties involved from different departments.
 “Most companies have a number of disciplines reviewing the validation protocol,” says Sherman, and these should always include someone in regulatory.
-Regulatory personnel also are responsible for addressing 483s or Warning Letters that include validation deficiencies.A Common Problem
+Regulatory personnel also are responsible for addressing 483s or Warning Letters that cite validation deficiencies.

 In the Validation Handbook

-, Sherman writes that inadequate process validation was cited by FDA more than 600 times in 2013, but difficulty complying with FDA’s validation rules stretches back years.
+, Sherman writes that inadequate process validation was cited by FDA more than 119 times in 2016, but difficulty complying with FDA’s validation rules stretches back years.
 “There was a lack of training on validation early on,” says Sherman, “but even years later, there still is no straightforward guidance from the agency on how to do a process validation.”
 Validation can be confusing, he says.
 “It has a language all its own.”

 may be especially valuable to professionals in these smaller companies.

 It is critical to validate devices that carry the threat of injury or death if they were to malfunction, such as those used in surgery.
-“Any high risk device is a validation challenge,” says Sherman.
+“Any high-risk device is a validation challenge,” says Sherman.
 In a recent example of a validation failure, duodenoscopes that were not properly cleaned

-resulted in the spread of deadly bacteria to multiple surgery patients, seven of whom died.Who is the Validation Handbook for?The Validation Handbook
+resulted in the spread of deadly bacteria to multiple surgery patients, seven of whom died.